bparanj/rom/seventh_chapter.md

 $ruby mine.rb
 ```

 You can see that the server runs on port 4567.
-You can stop the server by doing Ctrl+C.
+You can stop the server by pressing Ctrl+C.

 Step 5
 How can we accomplish the same?
 If you read the source code for Sinatra, you will see that it uses atexit hook.
 Let's use the atexit hook: